-(v) $\underline{t}$ has no analytic definition; rather all or part of the homeostatic cluster F together with some or all of the mechanisms which underlie it provide the natural definition of $\underline{t}$ .
-The question of just which properties and mechanisms belong in the definition of $\underline{t}$ is an a posteriori question-often a difficult theoretical one.
+5. t has no analytic definition; rather, all or part of the homeostatic cluster F, together with some or all of the mechanisms that underlie it, provide the natural definition of t.
+The question of just which properties and mechanisms belong in the definition of t is an a posteriori question-often a difficult theoretical one.

-(vi) Imperfect homeostasis is nomologically possible or actual: some thing may display some but not all of the properties in F; some but not all of the relevant underlying homeostatic mechanisms may be present.
+6. Imperfect homeostasis is nomologically possible or actual: some thing may display some but not all of the properties in F; some but not all of the relevant underlying homeostatic mechanisms may be present.

-(vii) In such cases, the relative importance of the various properties in F and of the various mechanisms in determining whether the thing falls under $\underline{t}$ --if it can be determined at all--is an a posteriori theoretical rather than an a priori conceptual issue.
+7. In such cases, the relative importance of the various properties in F and of the various mechanisms in determining whether the thing falls under t-if it can be determined at all-is an a posteriori theoretical issue rather than an a priori conceptual issue.